-Moreover, citizen awareness and commitment are reduced by a matter of lack of interest, concern and even a certain apathy ["The problem is that people don't react.
+- Social inertial and scarce commitment.
+Citizen awareness and commitment are reduced by a matter of lack of interest: "The problem is that people don't react.
 They have their noses in the wall.
-And presently, this is not the case yet for one if there are people" (Interview 49, non-profit association)], or for a matter of convenience and comfort:
+And presently, this is not the case yet for one if there are people" (Interview 49, non-profit association). - Convenience and confort.
+For some others, there is a matter of convenience and comfort